Love Boat (study tour): Changes from 1967 to 1999

 The Study Tour has gone through many changes over the years which correspond with Taiwan's changing politics and economy.
 After an experimental trial run in 1966 of only 5 students from North America, the China Youth Corps conducted the first official Study Tour in 1967 which hosted 70-100 participants from America and Canada, with an age range of between 14 and 25.
 According to journalist Jan Wong, a 1969 Study Tour participant, the first few years of the Study Tour program were held at Fu Jen Catholic University.
 As the popularity of the program grew, the number of participants increased and the headquarters moved to the Chientan Youth Activity Center in the 1970s located in the Shilin District near modern day Jiantan station.

-During this time, the China Youth Corps had changed the name of the Study Tour to "Overseas Chinese Youth Language Training and Study Tour to the Republic of China," to be more in line with their political ideology.
+It was during this time, the China Youth Corps had changed the name of the Study Tour to "Overseas Chinese Youth Language Training and Study Tour to the Republic of China," to be more in line with their political ideology.
 By the 1970s and 1980s, the average size of the program slowly grew to 300–500 students up until 1988 and then in 1989 peaked exponentially at 1,200 participants.
-Due to the overwhelming increase in demand participants had to be placed in two separate campuses in 1990, one remaining at Chientan Campus and the other new one held at Taipei's Tam Kang Campus.
+Due to the overwhelming increase in demand participants had to be placed in three separate campuses in the 1980s - one at the Chientan Campus and the other new one held at Taipei's Tam Kang Campus and a third at Tung-Hai University in TaiChung.
 During this time, and due to the increase in student numbers, the China Youth Corps came to share sponsoring responsibilities with the Overseas Chinese Affairs Commission, which has since been renamed the Overseas Community Affairs Council.